eslager/ChartJS-demo/README.md

 1. Build a survey (we'll do this as a class first) to gather information on where each of your group members would typically be at 2-hour intervals from 12AM to 12AM
 2. Collect a dataset of Before Covid and During Covid data for each of your group members
+3. Build a GitHub repository for your work and add all of your group members as collaborators
-3. Visualize the Before Covid on one radar chart
+4. Visualize the Before Covid on one radar chart
-4. Visualize the During Covid on a second radar chart
+5. Visualize the During Covid on a second radar chart
-5. Display both charts in a single webpage to compare Before and During, with different colors representing each person in the group
+6. Display both charts in a single webpage to compare Before and During, with different colors representing each person in the group
+7. Enable GitHub pages and share the URL to your final product in the Zoom chat

 Other things to keep in mind:

 * You should customize your group's survey based on the needs of your group
 * Split up tasks appropriately.
+For example, while two-three of you customize your group's survey, another group member can set up the GitHub repository and invite the rest of the group as collaborators.
 A couple of people can format the data for each data set (Before and During) while another person builds out the JavaScript code.
 If you have a fourth person in your group, they can work on CSS styling.
+* If you have questions, drop them in the chat and I'll join your breakout group to answer them.
+Or one of your group members can return to the main room to ask your question.
+* Make as much progress as you can during work time